 - Cover sheet (see attached)

-- 1-2 page abstract that addresses the sponsor’s focus and also the benefits to UNH, the PI(s), and/or students
+- Approximately 1 page overview of the project that addresses the sponsor’s focus and also the benefits to UNH, the PI(s), and/or students

 - Identification of any non-UNH collaborators or sub-recipients